Dispatch/ FleetCaptain – Advice How to Use

 If you have completed a cross country flight, upon your return go back to the pumps (regardless of fuel level).

-On your Flight Authority Form, you will be notified a range of fuel that could be in the aircraft, that would allow you to execute your flight safely.
-You are still required to check the fuel for each and every flight and make sure that you have the required fuel on board.
+On your Flight Authority Form, you will be notified a range of fuel (maximum and minimum levels), that would allow you to execute your flight safely.
+You are required to check the fuel status and confirm that you are within your weight and balance limitations.

 How to Check in After your Flight